Javier María Pascual Ibañez: Family and youth

 The Pascual family have been related to the Navarrese village of Etayo, a few kilometers from the iconic mountain of Montejurra.
-Though its first representative can be traced back to the 16th century, none of his descendants made their name in the history of the region.
+Though its first progenitor can be traced back to the 16th century, none of his descendants made their name in the history of the region.
 Javier María's paternal grandfather, Genaro Pascual Subirán, was a local farmer; he married a girl from nearby Lorca, Severina Hermoso de Mendoza.
 Their son and the father of Javier María, Hernán Pascual Hermoso de Mendoza, was the first one to leave Etayo; having studied medicine and recording what was described by his son as a triumphal achievement, he became a doctor.
 In the 1920s Hernán Pascual settled in Sangüesa, in the Navarrese Prepirineos.
-He was member of Cuerpo de Inspectores Municipales de Sanidad and practiced as a physician in the area; he is recorded in the living memory as "muy bueno".
+He was a member of Cuerpo de Inspectores Municipales de Sanidad and practiced as a physician in the area; he is recorded in the living memory as "muy bueno".
 None of the sources consulted provides any information on his wife and Javier María's mother, María Ibañez; her son remembers her as extremely hard-working and devout.

 Javier María and his 3 sisters were brought up in a fervently Catholic ambience; one of them became a nun.
 He was first educated in the Jesuit colleges in Durango, Javier, and Tudela, narrowly evading expulsion as his independent character caused conflict and controversy.
-Upon bachillerato, obtained in 1951, the Jesuits suggested that he enters a novitiate; himself he was rather tempted to pursue his knack for letters.
+Upon bachillerato, obtained in 1951, the Jesuits suggested that he enters a novitiate; himself feeling he was rather tempted to pursue his knack for letters.
 However, Javier María's parents were skeptical and persuaded him to study law.
-Pascual was not at all enthusiastic, but he appreciated the advantages offered by juridical culture; he moved to the capital and enrolled at Facultad de Derecho of the Madrid University.
-He completed the curriculum and graduated at unspecified time, most likely in the mid-1950s.
-He did not give up his juvenile penchant; in 1954 he joined the Madrid-based Escuela Oficial de Periodismo, becoming an officially licensed press journalist later on.
+Pascual was not at all enthusiastic, but he appreciated the advantages offered by the juridical culture; he moved to the capital and enrolled at Facultad de Derecho of the Madrid University.
+He completed the curriculum and graduated at an unspecified time, most likely in the mid-1950s.
+He did not give up his juvenile penchant; and in 1954 he joined the Madrid-based Escuela Oficial de Periodismo, becoming an officially licensed press journalist later on.

 It is not clear whether before moving to Madrid Pascual started contributing to the Navarrese press, especially that two of his relatives wrote to Pamplona periodicals and held admin positions in the local newspaper realm.
 During the academic period he was already noted as a Madrid envoy of two key Pamplona dailies, Diario de Navarra and El Pensamiento Navarro; some time afterwards he commenced contributing also to journals elsewhere, sending correspondence from the capital to La Gaceta del Norte (Bilbao) and El Correo Catalán (Barcelona).
-At unclear position he was also involved in a technical corporate periodical Información de la Publicidad.
-At unspecified time but prior to the mid-1960s Javier María Pascual married María Rosa Figueroa Otermín.
+In an unclear position he was also involved in a technical corporate periodical Información de la Publicidad.
+Some time, prior to the mid-1960s, Javier María Pascual married María Rosa Figueroa Otermín.
 The couple lived mostly in Madrid, though in the second half of the 1960s they resided in Pamplona.
 They had 8 children, 4 sons and 4 daughters; none of them became a public figure recognized nationwide.